openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 This strategy indicates that no change management strategy is being enforced by the resource.
 It always implies that the enforcement state at the resource level is unpaused / permissive.
 This does not always mean that material changes are permitted due to change management hierarchies.
-For example, a MachineConfigPool with `strategy: Disabled` would still be subject to a `strategy: MaintenanceStrategy` in the ClusterVersion resource.
+For example, a MachineConfigPool with `strategy: Disabled` would still be subject to a `strategy: MaintenanceSchedule` in the ClusterVersion resource.
+The impact of hierarchy should always be made clear in the change management status of the MachineConfigPool.

 #### Assisted Strategy - MachineConfigPool
 Minimally, this strategy will be supported by MachineConfigPool.
 If and when the strategy is supported by other